chloeekk/chloeekk.github.io/content/posts/cold-start-strategy-for-a-new-product/index.md

 The **ultimate value** of the Partner strategy is that it solves the two core cold-start problems: **noise traffic** and **ineffective feedback**.
 It integrates acquisition, product refinement, and brand building in a high-leverage way, helping the product find PMF quickly and accurately.

-Once cold start succeeds and the first batch of Partners help confirm PMF, the focus of growth shifts.
+Once cold start succeeds and the first batch of Partners help confirm PMF, the focus shifts to [monetization](https://chloevolution.com/posts/how-to-find-the-best-monetization-path-for-my-business/)—building **paid conversion** and **high retention** as the foundation of long-term growth.
-The foundation of long-term company growth becomes **paid conversion** and **high retention**.

 This requires the team to develop the following capabilities:

-* **Flexible pricing strategy:** Based on early user feedback, design flexible pricing models around **customization** or **high-value features** to rapidly find the best monetization path.
+* **Flexible pricing strategy:** Integrate early user feedback into your [marketing strategy](https://chloevolution.com/posts/how-to-make-integrated-marketing-strategy/), designing flexible pricing around **customization** or **high-value features**.
 * **Data-driven optimization:** Build strong **full-lifecycle A/B testing capabilities**, using data to continuously optimize the conversion funnel and retention flows.
 * **Protecting existing users:** Early and existing users determine ARR stability.
 Therefore, **always protect the interests of early users**, not only to retain them but also to preserve the reputation and trust created through the Partnership strategy.